How To Get Event Sponsors in Nigeria And Keep Them Coming Back

 3. Offer Sponsorship Packages That Make Sense

-Custom options like: “Social Media Promo Only” or “Brand Activation Space at the Venue”
+- Custom options – “Social Media-Only Sponsorship” or “Brand Activation Space at Venue.”

-Tag them properly in posts and give regular shout-outs during the event.
+- Give them multiple shout-outs during the event.

 5. Build Relationships, Not Just Transactions